 Whether you're looking for a pair of backup earbuds to keep your gym bag or just want something cheap that you don't have to worry about spending a fortune replacing if it breaks, you can still find something alright for less than $20.
 Keep in mind, though, that you won't be getting audiophile-level sound or premium build quality at this price point.

-Below are our recommendations for the best earbuds and headphones under $20 we have reviewed so far.
+We've tested over 400 headphones so far.
+Below, you'll find our recommendations for the best earbuds and headphones under $20 to buy.
 See also our recommendations for the best cheap earbuds, the best budget wireless headphones, and the best wireless earbuds under $50.

 Our recommendations above are what we think are currently the best earbuds and headphones under $20 for most people to buy.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews of earbuds and headphones under $20.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.